rohanp/bestpersonalwebsites/README.md

 # best personal websites
-a super objective list of top quality personal websites.
-To qualify, website must 1) not have a ridiculous loading time 2) not have scrolling lag.
+A super objective list of top quality personal websites.
+To be considered, website must 1) not have a ridiculous loading time 2) not have scrolling lag.
 Submit suggestions via PR's!

 ## best minimalist websites
 * http://zadvorsky.com/